20 Christmas Europe Breaks For Every Budget

 5. Berlin in December

-Small, wooden booths decorated with idyllic ornaments including sparkling stars and snow-covered fir branches provide a memorable experience for all the family as you enjoy an evening stroll with the sound of your favourite traditional Christmas music echoing around the city.
+Small wooden booths decorated with idyllic ornaments, including sparkling stars and snow-covered fir branches, provide a memorable experience for the entire family as you enjoy an evening stroll with traditional Christmas music echoing around the city.

-Berlin is home to a number of traditional markets that occur annually across the city.
+Berlin is home to several traditional markets that occur annually across the city.

-We stayed in the Alexanderplatz district of the city and were a short walk from the market, though it’s safe to say that the majority of this neighbourhood turns into one large Christmas celebration throughout December.
+We stayed in the Alexanderplatz district of the city and were a short walk from the market, though it’s safe to say that most of this area turns into one large Christmas celebration throughout December.

 The Berliner Weihnachtszeit is a short distance from the Alexanderplatz and offers a romantic and nostalgic experience with gorgeous, historic architecture providing the perfect backdrop to the skating rink.

-Could you imagine any better way to spend a Christmas break than taking a romantic ride on the Ferris wheel while enjoying stunning panoramic views across Berlin with the Brandenburg Gate, Potsdamer Platz, and Reichstag just a few iconic landmarks that you will see?
+Could you imagine any better way to spend a Christmas break than taking a romantic ride on the Ferris wheel while enjoying stunning panoramic views across Berlin, with the Brandenburg Gate, Potsdamer Platz, and Reichstag just a few iconic landmarks you will see?

-A visit to Berlin wouldn’t be the same without sampling a fine German brew and what better time of the year to keep you warm as you nibble on your favourite Wurst and wash it down with a local beer. —> I do not need much encouragement to visit Berlin again.
+A visit to Berlin wouldn’t be the same without sampling a fine German brew, and what better time of the year to keep you warm as you nibble on your favorite Wurst and wash it down with a local beer? —> I do not need much encouragement to revisit Berlin.
 Like Christmas markets?
 Check out this post on more Christmas markets in Germany.

 By Chris | A Brit and a Southerner